Ali-Frh/Spotube/README.md

 Listen to Youtube music videos, Save them like Spotify

 ## Project Status:
-Works fine on windows
+Works fine on windows -> v1.0 released
 not tested on linux
 dont care about mac

+## Usage:
+- on windows, get latest release from releases  ([HERE](https://github.com/Ali-Frh/Spotube/releases))
+then follow instructions on the release page.
+- on linux and mac its experimental, you have to clone this, then run with local python
+ps. change ffmpeg.exe to ffmpeg on the settings

 ## TODO:
-- Make executable pyinstaller
+- ~~Make executable pyinstaller~~
-- ship ffmpeg with it on windows
+- ~~ship ffmpeg with it on windows~~
 - make it compatible with the linux systems
 - Make some banner for this repo
 - maybe Persian Language